 Seniors, your college applications may be in, but your work is not over.

-As the decisions start coming in, including key financial information, you will need to process and act on a lot of complex information to reach a final decision on where to attend college.
+As the decisions start coming in, including key financial figures, you will need to process and act on a lot of complex information to reach a final decision on where to attend college.

-Here are some key actions you need to take during second semester to ensure you join the collegial Class of 2025.
+Here are some key actions you need to take during second semester to ensure you join the collegiate Class of 2026.

 Most colleges require you to submit a Free Application for Federal Student Aid (FAFSA).
 After you submitted your FAFSA, you will receive a Student Aid Report or SAR.
 Review this carefully and verify that everything is accurate.
 Discrepancies on this form may result in the loss of thousands of dollars in financial aid.